Toronto Drug Lawyer

 - The accused knowingly has the thing in possession of another person or in any place (regardless of who owns the place);

 - More than one individual owns an item, for example, one person may be in physical possession, but another person, while not in physical possession, owns the thing and has asserted that the other person is in possession.

 Possession for trafficking has the same elements as possession, but the prosecution must also prove that your intent was trafficking the seized drugs.
 Trafficking may mean sharing or selling.
 The Crown tries to prove possession for trafficking by trying to show that the amount seized was too large for personal use.

 In general, for the Crown to prove possession, they have to show that the accused had knowledge and control of the drugs.

 Section (5)(1) of the Controlled Drugs and Substance Act defines trafficking as to “sell, administer, transfer, transport, send, or deliver the substance, to give the authorization to obtain the substance, or to offer to do anything mentioned above.”

 As per the definition, a simple exchange of drugs, without exchange of money, amounts to trafficking.

-With the changes to drug laws, which have led to increased severity in minimum penalties for trafficking and possession, it’s requisite to retain an experienced criminal lawyer when charged with any drug-related offence.
+With the changes to drug laws, which have led to increased severity in minimum penalties for trafficking and possession, it’s requisite to retain an experienced attorney when charged with any drug-related offence.

-At Zamani Law, we are well-versed with the intricacies of drug offence cases and can provide exceptional legal representation.
+At Zamani Law, we are well-versed with the intricacies of drug offences and can provide exceptional legal representation.
 We welcome the opportunity to be your criminal defence lawyers.